-The Greater Roadrunner, a member of the cuckoo family, is one of the most iconic birds of New Mexico—so much so, it is the official state bird!
+The greater roadrunner, a member of the cuckoo family, is one of the most iconic birds of New Mexico—so much so, it is the official state bird!
 These wily little birds can be found all over the southwestern United States and into central Mexico.
-At White Sands National Monument, they are often seen running around the visitor center or through the desert scrub but they also live in brushy areas and woodlands.
+At White Sands National Park, they are often seen running around the visitor center or through the desert scrub, but they also live in brushy areas and woodlands.

 Just like in cartoons, roadrunners love to run and can reach speeds of up to 20 miles per hour.
 They can fly for short distances but prefer to remain on the ground where they hunt for prey.
 In fact, roadrunners are very fierce opportunistic predators.
 They will eat carrion as well as pretty much anything they can catch, including mice, lizards, scorpions, rattlesnakes, and other birds.

-In term of appearance, there is little sexual dimorphism between males and females.
+In terms of appearance, there is little sexual dimorphism between males and females.
 Both grow up to 23 inches in length and look primarily the same, each covered in brown feathers with streaks of white on the body and wings, a white edging along the tail, and a patch of red and blue skin around the eyes.The characteristic shaggy crest on their heads can be raised or lowered at will.They have long grey legs and big feet with four toes—two pointing forward and two pointing backward.This gives them a rather distinctive X-shaped footprint.
 Both adults and young roadrunners have black skin beneath their feathers that helps them warm up on cool days.